PrinceKumarMaurya591/protfolio/durgeshandrestromix-portfolio/README.md

 # React + Vite

+# for running application use npm run dev
+# for building application use npm run build
+# for deploying application on netlify deploy dist or asset folder to netlify

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: